 Dedicated to Interdisciplinary Science

-This year, I had the good fortune of being one of 75 students chosen to be part of the American delegation to attend the Lindau Meeting of Nobel Laureates.
+In 2010, I had the good fortune of being one of 75 students chosen to be part of the American delegation to attend the Lindau Meeting of Nobel Laureates.
 This annual meeting brings together Nobel Laureates and young researchers from all over the world at the beautiful Lindau Island on Lake Consance in Germany.

 The goals of the Lindau Meeting are to provide an environment in which established and successful researchers can interact with the next generation of science researchers.
 From my understanding of the meeting, it appears as though there will be many opportunities for students to dine, socialize, and otherwise interact with Nobel Laureates throughout the course of this ~6 day meeting.
 In my mind, I imagine a 6-day “science camp” where the camp counselors are substituted with Nobel Laureates and science reporters, and the “campers” replaced with young scientists from over 70 countries.